kth-step/HolBA/README.md

 cycles for returning from this function at 0x8009558w (pop {r7, pc}) are: 6
 ```

-If we add 6 cycles to 3755, we get 3761 as the best and worst cycle count,
+Adding 6 cycles to 3755, we get 3761 as the best and worst cycle count,
 which is the constant time for aes presented in Table 2.
 Also, at the end
 of `logs/armcm0/holba-se/aes`, there is the HOL4 evaluation time, which will
 be similar to the following: